ststeiger/forerunner/RS/Reporting/ReportManager/ReportManagerMVC/ReportManager/JSdoc/readme.md

 c:\Program Files (x86)\Forerunner Mobilizer\ForerunnerMobilizer\

-But this can be changed during installation.
 From the destination folder, the SDK folders are as follows:

 	destination\
 		Forerunner\